Nahid1992/ImageClassification--GenderClassifier_using_TFLearn/README.md

 # ImageClassification
 ### Gender Classifier
 A Gender Classifier was built using only Convolutional Neural Network.
 Only two Convolutional Layer was enough for this classifier.
 This project was built on TFLearn.
+First tried training with lots of hidden layers (exp: alexnet or own-architech).
+The performance was not so much impressive.
+But trying with only two conv layer the performance started to grow rapidly.
+Data Augmentation was not need as number of samples chosen from the dataset was good enough.

 ### Database
 The gender imageset was downloaded from [CACD](http://bcsiriuschen.github.io/CARC/) dataset.